ansys/pysystem-coupling/doc/source/api/core/adaptor/case.rst

 Case persistence commands
 =========================

-Case persistance commandas are made available in the :meth:`case<session.Session.case>` attribute on the :class:`Session<session.Session>` class.
-This attribute exposes System Coupling's commandsrelated to analysis case management and persistence.
+Case persistence commands are made available in the :meth:`case<session.Session.case>` attribute on the :class:`Session<session.Session>` class.
+This attribute exposes System Coupling's commands related to analysis case management and persistence.

-For more inforamtion, see the |CASE_ROOT_CLASS_REF| class.
+For more information, see the |CASE_ROOT_CLASS_REF| class.